deankoch/snapKrig/README.md

 snapKrig’s computational efficiency makes it useful in situations where interpolation or down-scaling would pose a problem due to long computation times and/or high memory demands.
-Such problems are common when working with geo-referenced data in earth sciences.
-Features
+Such problems are common when working with geo-referenced data in earth sciences. snapKrig’s features include:
-include:

 - anisotropic Gaussian processes on 2-dimensional regular grids for a choice of covariance kernels